Ellevest, a robo-advisor focusing on investment for women, has announced an impact portfolio option aimed at promoting the advancement of women.

 Gender-Lens Investing on the Rise

 In 2016, gender-lens strategies affected the management of more than $130 billion in money manager assets and nearly $400 billion in institutional investor assets, according to research by the Forum for Sustainable and Responsible Investment.

 Other wealth managers have been ahead of the curve, offering gender-lens portfolios for some time.
 Glenmede’s approach has been to align investments with gender-diverse values by factoring leadership diversity into its investment analysis.
 “We’re seeing a lot of demand from successful women,” Laura LaRosa, Glenmede’s executive director of client development, said in a recent interview with Bloomberg.
 “They’ve seen firsthand how leadership can play a role in making companies successful.”

 Gender-lens investment pioneer Suzanne Biegel stated that “I think that more funds are going to wind up on the platforms of investment management firms that are hearing from clients that they want these types of product available.”

 At an October 2017 Glenmede event focused on gender-lens investing, the panelists highlighted the ability of investors to use a gender lens in selecting their portfolio while seeking competitive returns.
 Glenmede believes the focus on gender-lens investing may increase firm value and may reduce risk.

-On September 26, Glenmede and BRAVA Investments are bringing together impact investing thought leaders for a livestream to explore how investing in women can affect climate change.
-Register now.
+On September 26, Glenmede and BRAVA Investments brought together impact investing thought leaders to explore how investing in women can affect climate change.
+Watch a recording of the event.